-I’m not sure.
-But I can tell you why I’ve built 4th Hero, why I contribute monthly, and what I hope you and I will achieve here.
+I can tell you why I’ve built 4th Hero, why I contribute monthly, and what I hope you and I will achieve here.

 I came up with this idea after reading Shane Bauer's brilliant piece My Four Months as a Private Prison Guard on Mother Jones.
 It’s closer to short book than an article, gives a moving look inside a world that I hadn’t thought of much before.
 A follow up to that article described the costs involved in the project, and the comparatively miniscule advertising revenue that it brought in.
 Even though the piece was great, and the world was better for having this article, it didn’t make business sense for Mother Jones to invest in this sort of work.
 The associated call to action was to subscribe, or to give a one-time donation.

 To my discredit, I didn’t do either.
 I found the article by social media - I don't expect to directly navigate to Mother Jones anytime soon, so a subscription doesn’t make sense for me.
 And one-off donations are just hard.
 It feels like it won’t matter, like pulling out my credit card for $5 isn’t worth it, and worse: what if I read another even better article tomorrow?